 Starcity is building beautifully-designed, comfortable communal housing in San Francisco

 With smart home technology and innovative space-design, our buildings are resource-efficient and aesthetically appealing.
-We are building our communities in a way that will reflect the diverse, eclectic nature of San Francisco itself.
+At Starcity, we are building our communities in a way that will reflect the diverse, eclectic nature of San Francisco itself.

 We are a team that represents the communities we want to build.
 We have more work to do on growing the diversity of the team and will continue hiring from a wide-ranging candidate pool to ensure that we build (a) warm, uplifting and empathetic communities and (b) sustainable urban housing.